Picovoice/picovoice/README.md

 [Picovoice.swift](/sdk/ios/Picovoice.swift) provides an API for passing audio from your own audio pipeline into the Picovoice Platform for wake word detection and intent inference.

-o constuct an instance, you'll need to provide a Porcupine keyword file (.ppn), a Rhino context file (.rhn) and callbacks for when the wake word is detected and an inference is made.
+o construct an instance, you'll need to provide a Porcupine keyword file (.ppn), a Rhino context file (.rhn) and callbacks for when the wake word is detected and an inference is made.
 Sensitivity and model parameters are optional

 ```swift
 import Picovoice